Editorial credit: MikeDotta / Shutterstock.com

 I’m pretty stubborn when it comes to developing new recipes for my kid.
 Just last week, I insisted on preparing the bolognese sauce from scratch as I tried to whip up a decent pasta dish.
 I ended up taking more time than I should have, as my son grew in frustration and hunger by the minute.
 That’s when I decided to just buy off-the-shelf pasta sauce next time.

-When I started working on electronics, I always got excited to work on new projects.
-I quickly sketched out the schematic and got the PCB started.
-Then, my enthusiasm suddenly tanked, as I spent more time creating PCB footprints than working on the design itself.
+When I started working on electronics, I always got excited to design new devices.
+I quickly sketched out the schematic and got the PCB layout started.
+Then, my enthusiasm suddenly tanked, as I spent more time creating PCB footprints than working on the PCB design itself.

-That was over a decade ago when PCB libraries were limited to passive components and resistors.
-As PCB software became more comprehensive with time, I stopped creating my own custom PCB libraries, which dramatically shortened my development time.
+That was over a decade ago when PCB component libraries were limited to passive components and resistors.
+As PCB layout and circuit simulation software became more comprehensive with time, I stopped creating my own custom PCB libraries, which dramatically shortened my development time.
 If you’re still building custom PCB libraries, you should stop right now.
+Instead, you need to use an integrated library and PCB design data management system to keep track of design and component information.

-You might encounter this scenario if you’re using passive components or connectors from your local electronics store.
-These are usually very generic with little to no information about the manufacturer.
-The fastest way to create the footprint for these components is getting the measurement with a digital caliper.
-However, this isn’t as accurate as the footprint diagram from the datasheet itself.
+You might encounter this scenario if you’re using a passive component or connector from your local electronics store.
+These components are usually generic with little to no information about the manufacturer.
+The fastest way to create PCB footprints for these components for use in your PCB design software requires building a 3D model and manually placing it in a PCB library.
+Unless you spend a week working with a caliper, this isn’t as accurate as using the footprint diagram from the datasheet itself.

 Do you want to spend more time browsing or designing?